lassidev/writeups/TryHackMe/Sea Surfer.md

 ?>
 ```

 A simple `php -S 0.0.0.0:80` command would also suffice to host the `PHP` file.
-We can't use the usual `python -m http.server` server, because then our code wouldn't execute.
+We can't use the usual `python -m http.server`, because then our code wouldn't execute.
 We could also do this with straight up `netcat` by manually entering the `HTTP` response every time, but it's very tedious:

 ```http
 HTTP/1.1 301 Moved Permanently